Swedish grammar: Syntax

-Being a Germanic language, Swedish syntax shows similarities to both English and German.
+Being a Germanic language, Swedish shows similarities in syntax to both English and German.
 All three languages have a subject–verb–object basic word order, but Swedish sides with English in keeping this order also in Dependent clauses (where German puts the verb last).
 Like German, Swedish utilizes verb-second word order in main clauses, for instance after adverbs, adverbial phrases, and dependent clauses.
 Adjectives generally precede the noun they determine, though the reverse is not infrequent in poetry.
 Nouns qualifying other nouns are almost always compounded on the fly; the last noun is the head.

 A general word-order template may be drawn for a Swedish sentence, where each part, if it does appear, appears in this order.